Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 (smallest-multiple.js)

 This one was hard as well for me.
 I started out by putting the range of each passed argument into a new array and trying to work from that.
 Once I couldn't figure that out I moved onto finding new solutions.
 I created another method that loops through each number between the passed argument and tests whether or not the remainder of the total divided by the current number is not equal to 0.
 It returns false until they all match.
-The control for this method is in a while loop that addes the maximum to the total each time it returns false.
+The control for this method is in a while loop that adds the maximum to the total each time it returns false.
 This eventually leads to having the lowest common multiple in the range of numbers.

 ---